-Certain students-some with disabilities and some with limited English proficiency-may be eligible for exemptions, accommodations, or deferred testing.
+Certain students-some with disabilities and classified as English language learners-may be eligible for exemptions, accommodations, or deferred testing.
+An admission, review, and dismissal (ARD) committee meeting will be convened if a student receiving special education services in grade 5 or 8 fails to meet satisfactory performance after the first STAAR administrations in reading or math.
 For more information, see the principal or school counselor.